 On the workflow builder, add action

 Click Publish, then in the Publish workflow dialog click Publish workflow.
-Toggle Status to on now or later to activate the workflow.
+Toggle Status to On now to activate the workflow.
+Workflow activation may also be postponed until later.

 If your workflow trigger is on-demand, execute the workflow to test the sensor.